sestore/hono-openapi-template/README.md

 ## Contributing

-Contributions via PRs are welcome.
+Contributions are welcome!
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

 ## License